bbusenius/History-of-Guatemala-2nd-Grade/units/unit5/lesson2.md

    - **Objective**: Introduce Guatemala's independence story and engage interest.
    - **Procedure**:
      - Recap Lesson 1: "In our last lesson, we learned about Atanasio Tzul and Lucas Aguilar who stood up against unfair taxes.
 Today, we'll learn about how Guatemala became independent!"
      - Say, "Guatemala became free from Spain on September 15, 1821.
-We'll learn about this important day and a special person named José Cecilio del Valle who wrote the independence document."
+We'll learn about this important day and a special person named José Cecilio del Valle who helped write the independence document."
      - Show the optional image of the Act of Independence if available to spark curiosity.
 2. **Main Activity (35 minutes)**:
    - **Objective**: Explore Guatemala's independence through story, music, dictation, and drawing.